← Back to Flight Club

 The investment process combines two investment models, each developed to capture distinct informational and behavioral inefficiencies in public equity markets.
 Portfolio construction emphasizes independence across positions, equal weighting, and disciplined rebalancing in order to reduce reliance on any single signal, factor, or market environment.

-The strategy currently maintains a concentrated portfolio of 22 equities and is benchmarked against the S&P 500 Equal Weight Index (RSP), reflecting its equal-weighted structural design with no sector tilts.
+The strategy currently maintains a concentrated portfolio of exactly 22 equities and is benchmarked against the S&P 500 Equal Weight Index (RSP), reflecting its structural design and modest sector tilts.
 Risk is managed through position sizing discipline, diversification across independent signals, and continuous monitoring of correlation dynamics, volatility, and drawdown behavior.

 No hypothetical back tests or simulated performance are presented, as such analyses are unlikely to capture the qualitative judgment, model evolution, and macro-economic decision-making embedded in the process.